ChristinaGiar/website-bootstrap/README.md

 # website-bootstrap
-Front end of a site made with bootstrap framework
+Front-end of a site made with bootstrap framework